tim-stephenson/OpenWPM-Data-Analytics/README.md

 ## Running

 The two Python files a user would run are `main/run_analysis.py` and `main/view_results.py`.
-Both require the current working directory to be inside the main directory before being executed.

 ### `main/run_analysis.py`

 Intended to run all the analyses on the crawl data from OpenWPM, then store that data in new table in the SQL database.
-View the CLI arguments for this by running `python run_analysis.py --help` (while in the `main/` directory).
+View the CLI arguments for this by running `python run_analysis.py --help`.

 ### `main/view_results.py`

 Intended to be ran after running `main/run_analysis.py`, to view the results from the analysis.
-View the CLI arguments for this by running `python view_results.py --help` (while in the `main/` directory).
+View the CLI arguments for this by running `python view_results.py --help`.